LauraBeatris/LauraBeatris/README.md

 My learning is based on creating projects and contributing to the open source community

 ### 💡&nbsp; Driven by shipping products that help people
-My passion for programming is related to create incredible things and help people with that product, doesn't matter the technology stack.
+My passion for programming is related to create incredible things and help people, doesn't matter the technology stack.

 ### 🔭&nbsp; Goals for 2020
 - Produce more videos for my [Youtube Channel](https://www.youtube.com/c/LauraBeatris)